Frequently Asked Questions

 6. Can you help me with administrative and financial details?

-Yes.
-We handle the financial operations of the property, ensuring that rent is collected and that mortgages, taxes, insurance premiums, payroll and maintenance bills are paid on time.
+Yes, we handle the financial operations of the property, ensuring that rent is collected and that mortgages, taxes, insurance premiums, payroll and maintenance bills are paid on time.
 In community associations, although homeowners pay no rent and pay their own real estate taxes and mortgages, we must collect association dues.
+We provide property owners monthly financial reports to track the income and expenses on their property.

 7. Can you help me with upkeep and maintenance of my investment property?